 Platonic Solids Collection (set of 5 Lamps)

-The collection "Platonic Solids" a hommage to Pythagoras and his association of the regular solids to the four classical elements (earth, air, water, and fire) and the fifth element of the heavens, the ether.
+15% discount for the collection: "Platonic Solids" a hommage to Pythagoras and his association of the regular solids to the four classical elements (earth, air, water, and fire) and the fifth element of the heavens, the ether.

 Discount